How Much Can You Borrow For £1,000 Per Month

 Deposit and LTV

-The higher your deposit, the less you need to borrow making it more likely a larger group of lenders will consider your application.
-So you may be eligible for lower interest rates – making your £1,000 go even further.
+The higher your deposit, the less you need to borrow, making it more likely that a larger group of lenders will consider your application.
+So, you may be eligible for lower interest rates, making your £1,000 go even further.

 Credit history

 Lenders prefer applicants with good credit scores.
-While you can still get a mortgage with bad credit, the pool of lenders who will consider your application will be smaller and the interest rate will likely be higher so you may have to borrow less in order to keep to your monthly budget.
+While you can still get a mortgage with bad credit, the pool of lenders who will consider your application will be smaller, and the interest rate will likely be higher, so you may have to borrow less to keep to your monthly budget.

 Mortgage type